learnbyexample/practice_python_projects/practice_python_projects.md

 root.mainloop()
 ```

 The two buttons are placed next to each other by using the `side` parameter.
 By default, they would have been stacked vertically (as is the case here for the Label widget).
 As seen in the screenshot below, the layout is bad though.
-You'll see how Frame helps in a later example.
+You'll see how using a Frame helps in a later example.

-You can change the parameters similar to using `dict` keys on the variable that points to the widget object. `fg` parameter controls the foreground color. `pady` parameter controls the vertical spacing around the widget.
+You can change the parameters similar to using `dict` keys on the variable that points to the widget object.
+The `fg` parameter controls the foreground color.
+The `pady` parameter controls the vertical spacing around the widget.

 The `destroy()` method can be called on any widget, including the main window.
 In addition to the quit button, the user can still use window close options mentioned earlier.
 See this [stackoverflow thread](https://stackoverflow.com/q/111155/4082052) if you want to handle those window close events yourself.